 According to public financial disclosure forms filed with the federal election officials in February 2019, Warren and her husband have a combined net worth between $6 million and $11 million.
-In 2020, her net worth is likely closer to $11 million as the S&P 500 grew by 31%.

 When filing public financial disclosure, wealthy politicians purposefully make their net worth range as wide as possible on the downside in order to ingratiate themselves with the common people of America.

 After all, Senator Warren has shaped her political brand around fighting capitalism and reining in wealth inequality.
 By having too high a net worth, Senator Warren will lose a lot of credibility if people realize she is a deca-millionaire.
+But the fact of the matter is, Elizabeth Warren’s net worth puts her in the top 1% of households in America.

 Breaking Down Elizabeth Warren’s Net Worth